 Supporting local helps reduce our carbon footprint.
 When you shop local, not only is there less need for processing, transportation, and shipping materials, but small businesses also tend to set up around a single central area in their town which reduces undue impact on the nature and ecosystem.

-How to Support the Tourism Businesses in Our Region During the Pandemic
+How to Support the Tourism Businesses in Our Region

-Some other local favourites to consider:
+Some local favourites to consider:

 Looking for a boutique shopping experience?
 Check out our list of favourites in the City Centre and the one-of-a-kind Regional Local Shops – both can be found in our Shopping blog here.